0xedwd/quizz-app/README.md

 # Quizzer

-Quizzer is a simple quiz application built with Python and Tkinter.
+Quizzer is a simple quiz application built with Python, Tkinter, and HTTP requests.

 ## Description